 - 1 cup jicama sliced into matchsticks

-- 1 tbsp black or toasted sesame seeds
+- 1 tablespoon black or toasted sesame seeds

 - 1 cup cider vinegar